alexpw/falco/README.md

 Falco is a partial Function Application Library emphasizing COmposition for PHP.

- collection of higher-order utility functions, most of which are curried.
+In other words, it is a collection of higher-order functions, most of which are curried.

+They are designed to work together.

 # Install

-composer: alexpw/falco
+Clone the source

+or

+Composer: TBD

-# Usage
+# Docs

+Annotated source with examples in progress.